Book Appointment or Video Consultation online with top eye doctors

 WHAT IS UVEITIS?

-Uveitis is usually classified by where it occurs in the eye.Uveitis is usually classified by where it occurs in the eye.
+Uveitis is usually classified by where it occurs in the eye.

-What is panuveitis?Panuveitis is a term used when all three major parts of the eye are affected by inflammation.
-Behcet’s disease is one of the most well-known forms of panuveitis and it greatly damages the retina.Intermediate, posterior, and panuveitis are the most severe and highly recurrent forms of uveitis.
+It’s a term used when all three major parts of the eye are affected by inflammation.
+Behcet’s disease is one of the most well-known forms of panuveitis and it greatly damages the retina.
+Intermediate, posterior, and panuveitis are the most severe and highly recurrent forms of uveitis.
+They often cause blindness if left untreated.Intermediate, posterior, and panuveitis are the most severe and highly recurrent forms of uveitis.
 They often cause blindness if left untreated.

-The signs, symptoms and characteristics of uveitis may include:
+Some of the signs and symptoms of uveitis may include:

 - Rheumatoid arthritis

 - Ulcerative colitis

 - Kawasaki infection